Halifax Certified Translation

 For official interpreting services, we provide a sworn-at-court interpreter at the time and location you need.

 Court translation services are regulated by law, and are specific to each country (see more below).
 We provide court translation services certified for the Republic of Serbia, where we are headquartered.

-When is a certified translation required?
+When is a certified translation or court interpreter required?

 Official translation services of this kind are usually required for documents in any language that are used for an official procedure in the Republic of Serbia, or when using a Serbian document in an official context abroad.
 In Serbia, official court documents, diplomas, certificates and supporting documents for applications for any government service must often be submitted together with an official translation.

 For oral procedures with legal consequences such as weddings, or for certain notarisation procedures, a court interpreter may be required.

 What does a certified translation or court interpreter cost?

 A sworn translator usually charges per physical stamped page, since one of the most important things about a certified translation is the official approval.
 Sometimes, longer documents can be charged according to the number of words or characters, like other translations: we must judge what is a fair price for the translator’s time.

 A certified translation is provided in two copies.
 If required, more can be made at an additional charge.

 An official interpreter is charged by the hour at your location, depending on the language of the assignment.